jdevries3133/teacher_helper/README.md

 **`self.get_clock_state(self)`**

 This returns the **LOCALLY CACHED** clock state.
-Can be used to check whether the Browser should be opened.
+Can be used to check whether the Browser should be opened, or to query the user for whether they want to clock in or out when it's ambiguous.

 **`self.set_clock_state(self)`**